Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 November 2025 03.28.29 UTC
+- WIB: Jumat, 28 November 2025 04.25.07 UTC
-- WITA: Jumat, 28 November 2025 04.28.29 UTC
+- WITA: Jumat, 28 November 2025 05.25.07 UTC
-- WIT: Jumat, 28 November 2025 05.28.29 UTC
+- WIT: Jumat, 28 November 2025 06.25.07 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: motivational
+Kategori: inspirational